TelefonicaTC2Tech/robotframework-run-keyword-async/README.rst

 **3. To wait for all keywords and retrieve the return value:**
      ${return_value}=   Wait Async All   timeout=3
        (Note: timeout is an optional parameter, default timeout is 60 seconds)

+**Usage with Custom Pools**

+If you want to use different custom pools to ensure isolated context could use:

+**1. To run a keyword asynchronously:**
+     ${handle}=   Run Keyword Async With Custom Pool   <pool>   <keyword name>   <first argument>   <second argument>
+       (Note: It takes only args as arguments, kwargs is not supported)

+**2. To wait for all keywords and retrieve the return value:**
+     ${return_value}=   Wait Async All   pool=<pool>   timeout=3
+       (Note: pool is an optional parameter, default pool is 'default') (Note: timeout is an optional parameter, default timeout is 60 seconds)

+**Testing**
+     - Added __test__ folder with basic acceptance test suite.
+     - Added Dockerfile with basic image definition to allow acceptance testing avoiding OS configuration issues:
+          - like AttributeError: Can't pickle local object 'runKeywordAsync._threaded.<locals>.wrapped_f').
+     - Added make file to build testing environment and launch tests
+          - make build
+          - make test